codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

   When you [create an Argo CD application]({{site.baseurl}}/docs/deployments/gitops/create-application/) in Codefresh, you are prompted to select the:
     * GitOps Runtime for the application
     * Git Source in which to store the application manifest, from among the Git Sources in the Runtime to which you have write permissions
-      The Restricted Git Source you select dictates the target clusters and namespaces available for deployment.
+      The Restricted Git Source you select dictates which target clusters and namespaces are available for deployment.
-      Codefresh enforces the limitations through both the UI and the Runtime to ensure that applications cannot be deployed outside their set boundaries.
+      Codefresh enforces the limitations through both the UI and the GitOps Runtime to ensure that applications cannot be deployed outside their set boundaries.

 Repeat this process to set up Restricted Git Sources for other teams.

 ### How does the Restricted Git Source function?
-The diagram below is a visual representation of how a Restricted Git Source functions to deploy Argo CD applications synchronized to it.
+The diagram below is a visual representation of the above use case, illustrating how a Restricted Git Source functions to deploy Argo CD applications synchronized to it.

    {% include
 	image.html